winitzki/sofp/README.md

 - Examples that contrast the IPL with the classical Boolean logic
 - Example of using Gentzen's calculus LJ to search for a proof
 - The advantage of the Vorobieff-Hudelmaier-Dyckhoff's calculus LJT over Gentzen's calculus LJ, and why people are using LJT for proof search
-- Example of what mathematicians mean when they say "it is trivial"
+- Example of what mathematicians mean when they say "it is trivial": Vorobieff's lemma
 - How to transform proofs back to code: proof transformer functions that correspond to derivation rules in LJ/LJT
 - Example of deriving code automatically from a proof of a sequent
 - How to use the "arithmetical Curry-Howard correspondence" to decide which types are equivalent